11 Easy Ways to Help Children Dealing with Sadness

 Inside: Important messages and practical strategies for parents and educators helping children dealing with sadness learn to cope and share their feelings.

-As a child, I carried a huge burden as a significant part of my life revolved around dealing with sadness.
+As a child, a significant part of my life revolved around dealing with sadness.
 My childhood was complicated, and it left me with heavy unresolved emotions that I carried well into my adult years.

 Back then, therapy was rare for children, and resources were scarce.
 Thankfully, times have changed.
-Today, we have a wealth of tools and approaches to support children who are dealing with sadness.
+Today, there is a wealth of tools and approaches to support children who are dealing with sadness, stress, or anxiety.

-Looking back, I know that understanding what I was experiencing and having access to coping strategies could have saved me a lot of pain.
+Looking back, I realize that understanding what I was experiencing and having access to coping strategies could have saved me a lot of pain.
+It highlights just how important it is for children to learn to identify their emotions and have simple strategies to help them manage strong feelings.

 More…